skmpf/seedbox/README.md

 # Seedbox

-Seedbox aims to provide a turnkey solution to automate the self-hosting of your media server with a few extras.
+Seedbox aims to provide a turnkey solution to automate the self-hosting of your media server with a few optional extras.

 ## Table of Contents